What is your signature dish? (cooking lesson plan)

 LESSON OVERVIEW

-There is a story behind this cooking lesson plan.
-A few years ago I was doing a lesson about cooking with my student and her homework was to write a recipe in English, but the idea was that I’ll cook according to that recipe and find out if it works.
-This way the best carrot cake has been landing on our table for years now and I still prepare it by following the original recipe written by my student ?
+The worksheet consists of various vocabulary activities.
+Students practise different cooking verbs and learn prepositions that will help them create their own recipes.
+They also have an opportunity to talk about eating and cooking.
+There is a story behind this lesson plan.
+A few years ago I was doing a lesson about cooking with my student and her homework was to write a recipe in English, but the idea was that I’d cook according to that recipe and find out if it worked.
+This way the best carrot cake has been landing on our table for years now and I still prepare it by following the original recipe written by my student.

 B2 / Upper Intermediate45 minFlipped LessonUnlimited Plan